codeforamerica/vallejo-css-toolkit/README.md

 export DJANGO_SETTINGS_MODULE=vallejo_css_toolkit.development
 ```

 The development and test environments use Postgres.
-If you're on OS X, it's recommended to install it with the (http://postgresapp.com/)[Postgres App].
+If you're on OS X, it's recommended to install it with the [Postgres App](http://postgresapp.com/).
 You'll also need to configire your `$PATH`, using your version of psql, e.g.:
 ```
 export PATH=$PATH:/Applications/Postgres.app/Contents/Versions/9.4/bin
 ```